 Now while a good wallow is okay every now and then, you do need to shake that nasty crap off and bring all that awesomeness you have for writing, that passion and drive and enthusiasm for telling your story, to your writing space.

-Don’t get me wrong intense emotions sometimes need to be worked through in your writing.
+Don’t get me wrong, intense emotions sometimes need to be worked through in your writing.
 If you’re angry at someone or grieving or stressed… they can colour your work with a powerful flavour… (though may need editing when you are a little clearer-headed)

-However negativity about your writing, about your talent and your ability… that can just make you worse and if you then sit down and struggle to get anything out – it can have a seriously negative impact.
+However, negativity about your writing, about your talent and your ability… that can just make you worse and if you then sit down and struggle to get anything out.
+It can have a seriously negative impact.
 So leave those hang ups at the door.

 All writers have them, maybe they are on your phone, maybe in a notebook, maybe scribbled on the back of a Taco Bell receipt.. wherever you have been jotting down those ideas as they bubble up.
 Bring it with you to your writing space.

 Writing begets writing, one little spark of an idea that’s all you need.
 One to ignite another and another.
-You might end up writing a completely different idea to what you started but that’s okay.
+You might end up writing a completely different idea than what you started but that’s okay.

 I am a sucker for this.
-I love reading my older scenes or things I’ve just wrote.
+I love reading my older scenes or things I’ve just written.
 It’s probably been advised somewhere not to do that… but I love it.

-The only issue is don’t get caught ONLY reading through your work over and over.
+The only issue is, don’t get caught ONLY reading through your work over and over.
 If it doesn’t encourage you to write something new, then stop yourself from losing too much time on older scenes.